ckeditor/ckeditor4-docs/docs/guide/dev/integration/react/README.md

 Every other value of the `type` property will be treated as `classic`.

-For more details, look at {@link guide/dev/ckeditor_js_load/README Loading CKEditor Script article}.
+For more details, look at the {@link guide/dev/ckeditor_js_load/README Loading CKEditor Script article}.

 Defaults to `'classic'`.